joeycumines/go-appstats/README.md

 > Test Coverage: 97.8%

-What started as just a very simple interface wrapper for [github.com/alexcesaro/statsd](https://github.com/alexcesaro/statsd), to provide proper support for InfluxDB tags, and to make it easier to swap out for another stats implementation / extend as necessary, now also includes some very useful parsing and sanitisation tools, and is designed to be extensible and unobtrusive, with the `appstats.Tagger` definition providing an option pattern very useful for implementing custom tag values in a way that
+What started as just a very simple interface wrapper for [github.com/alexcesaro/statsd](https://github.com/alexcesaro/statsd) (I am also maintaining [a fork](https://github.com/joeycumines/statsd) with some tweaks), to provide proper support for InfluxDB tags, and to make it easier to swap out for another stats implementation / extend as necessary, now also includes some very useful parsing and sanitisation tools, and is designed to be extensible and unobtrusive, with the `appstats.Tagger` definition providing an option pattern very useful for implementing custom tag values in a way that